Randommood/FallacyOfFast/README.md

 # The Fallacy Of Fast

-Accompanying repository for "The Fallacy of Fast" talk given at [Altitude 2015](https://www.fastly.com/altitude).
+Accompanying repository for "The Fallacy of Fast" given at [CraftConf 2016](https://craft-conf.com/2016).
+A shorter version of this talk was given at [Altitude 2015](https://www.fastly.com/altitude).
 Feel free to open any issues for questions and/or to say hi :)

+### Abstract
+We all want to move fast.
+We construct our systems in a rapidly-iterating and agile way.
+Ideally we design and build them to be efficient, robust, and have low latency.
+But sometimes in the search for speed we make mistakes that come back to haunt us.

+The talk is about the things most of us sacrifice when trying to iterate fast.
+Some of these are reasonable trade-offs — others can wreck your product.
+I hope you will walk away with a notion of what to pay attention to at various stages of software development, and how you can avoid common pitfalls.

+See the [image credits](credits.md) and link to [slides](https://speakerdeck.com/randommood/the-fallacy-of-fast).
+Altitude 2015 [video](https://www.youtube.com/watch?v=iIT18m6bHmw) Craft Conf 2016 video coming soon.

 ## Talk Outline
-See the [image credits](credits.md), link to [slides](https://speakerdeck.com/randommood/the-fallacy-of-fast), and [video](https://www.youtube.com/watch?v=iIT18m6bHmw).
-The talk is about the things most people wrongly sacrifice when trying to iterate fast.
-The talk is broken down into 2 main sections:
-* Common mistakes
-* What matters
+* Intro

 # References
 * http://googleonlinesecurity.blogspot.com/2011/08/fuzzing-at-scale.html